Warsaw University of Technology

 The Warsaw University of Technology (Politechnika Warszawska) is one of the leading institutes of technology in Poland and one of the largest in Central Europe.
 It employs 2,453 teaching faculty, with 357 professors (including 145 titular professors).
 The student body numbers 36,156 (as of 2011), mostly full-time.
-There are 19 faculties (divisions) covering almost all fields of science and technology.
-They are in Warsaw, except for one in Płock.
+Its 19 faculties (divisions) covering almost all fields of science and technology are located in Warsaw, with the exception of one, which is in Płock.

 The Warsaw University of Technology has about 5,000 graduates per year.
 According to the 2008 Rzeczpospolita newspaper survey, engineers govern Polish companies.
 Warsaw Tech alums make up the highest percentage of Polish managers and executives.
 Every ninth president among the top 500 corporations in Poland is a graduate of the Warsaw University of Technology.
 Professor Kurnik, the rector, explained that the school provides a solid basis for the performance of managers by equipping its students with an education at the highest level and a preparation with the tools and information, including knowledge of foreign languages.

 The origins of Warsaw University of Technology date back to 1826 when engineering education was begun in the Warsaw Institute of Technology.

-In 2018, Times Higher Education ranked the university within the global 601-800 band.
+In 2018, Times Higher Education ranked the university within the global 601–800 band.

 History

 1826–1831

 The origins of Polish universities of technology go back to the 18th century.
 They were related to either military technology or mining, which demanded complicated technological processes as a result of the exploitation of deeper seams.
 The model school of technology, a university of technology, was designed by the French, who in 1794 founded the Ecole polytechnique, in Paris.
-At the beginning of the 19th century universities of technology were opened in Prague (in 1806), Vienna (1815), and Karlsruhe (1824).
+In the beginning of the 19th century, universities of technology were opened in Prague (in 1806), Vienna (1815), and Karlsruhe (1824).

 In Poland, the first multidisciplinary university of technology was the Preparatory School for the Institute of Technology, which opened on 4 January 1826.
 The Warsaw University of Technology still cultivates its traditions.
 The man who played the most important part in creating the school and writing its charter was Stanisław Staszic.
 Kajetan Garbiński, a mathematician and Warsaw University professor became the director.
 The school was closed in 1831, after the November Insurrection.